 For example, in the below example we see that 68.1% of users who reached Step 3 perform the ‘Download Song or Video’ event one time before purchasing a song or video.

-Within each Funnels chart, you can click into any of the steps after the initial event for a "Compare Behaviors" option, which allows you to compare the behaviors of converted and dropped-off users.
+Within each Funnels chart, you can click into any of the steps after the initial event to open up the Conversion Drivers option, which allows you to look at the actions performed by users between steps in the funnel.
+This helps you clearly identify potential drivers of conversion, or drop-off.

-Compare Behaviors will give you insights into the adoption and engagement level of your users.
-Adoption is defined as the percentage of converted/dropped-off users who performed a particular event during your selected timeframe.
-Engagement is defined as the average number of specified events your converted/dropped-off users performed during your selected timeframe.
+Below the step controller, there is a table of the events your users have performed between the two selected steps.
+There are two metrics visible.
+Adoption is defined as the percentage of converted/dropped-off users who performed a particular event between the two steps selected.
+Engagement is defined as the average number of times your converted/dropped-off users performed a particular event between the two steps selected.

-In the example below, 100% of converted users performed the "Search Song or Video" event while only 90.9% of dropped-off users performed this event.
-The ratio of adoption between converted users over dropped-off users is 1.1.
+In the example below, 100% of converted users performed the "Main Landing Screen" between step 1 and step 2, while only 78.6% of dropped-off users performed this event.
+The ratio of adoption between converted users over dropped-off users is 1.27.

 AB Test View (Growth & Enterprise)